Beware the Time Robbers

 rose-1010688_640

 These secrets are some of the most difficult to carry.
-People tell you things before they pass and you are not allowed to share the information.
+People tell you things before they pass, and you are not allowed to share the information.
 Someone has been cheating on their spouse.
 A woman wonders if her child belongs to her husband.
-The secrets in this category are emotionally charged but again, I probably should not take action about them.
-What do I do with this information so that it doesn’t harm me?
+The secrets in this category are emotionally charged, but again, I probably should not take action about them.
+What should I do with this information so that it doesn’t harm me?
 Again, after I process these secrets, I must release them to God.
-I do not want to carry this information and most of the time I did not solicit it.
+I do not want to carry this information, and most of the time I did not solicit it.
 Someone may have confided in me because they thought I was trustworthy.
 So again, I give the secrets to God, “From their lips to God’s ears.”
 I let Him carry them.

 BLACK: